MormonTranshumanistAssociation/www/app/containers/CurriculumPage/lessons/Lesson2.md

-# The Purpose of the Mormon Transhumanist Association
+# What is the purpose of the Mormon Transhumanist Association?

 ![Image](./assets/lesson2.jpg)
 ## Objective(s)